resonatecoop/user-api-old/README.md

 We use Ginkgo and Gomega for testing.

-For the moment, you need to create the testing database and run migrations manually before running tests.
+At the moment, you need to create the testing database and run migrations manually before running tests.

 * Create user and database as follow: